Besakih Temple Bali

 How To Get To Besakih Temple

 Luckily now there is a cheaper and more convenient way to get to the temple.
-Public transportation Bali Airport Connection Bus is available now and departs from Bali International airport.
+Public transportation Bali Airport Connection Bus is available now and departs from Bali International Airport.
 There are 2 departures at 8 AM and 10 AM, the bus departs from the domestic terminal at Bali Airport.
 The bus fare during the promotion period is only Rp25.000.
 While from Besakih temple, the bus leaves at 12:00 and 2 PM.

 See: Prepaid SIM Card, Internet Package Price & Provider.